 The main concerns has been the lack of funding of the design and project planning activities for the project, in particular at LBNL due to the time it has taken to complete the CD-1 process.
 This has lead to delays in some designs.
 Proactive steps were taken to ensure Statement of Work, and other required material was in place by end of month.

-II Detailed STATUS by WBS
+II Detailed Status by WBS

 WBS 1.1 Project Management